 I have been active all my life.
 Throughout my 20's and early 30's, I was an avid triathlete, cyclist, runner and skier.
 Then, when Multiple Sclerosis struck me at age 36, it left me barely able to pedal my beautiful racing bike for several years.
 As I struggled, I began to wonder if my lifelong dream of competing in Ironman Hawaii would forever remain just a dream.

-But this is bigger than my dream.
 With so many people struggling with MS every day, my goal is to make a difference by empowering and inspiring others to continue moving forward, in their own way, toward improved health and well-being.
 One of the best ways to do this is to support the work of the National Multiple Sclerosis Society.
 Currently there is no cure for MS, but this amazing organization works tirelessly to find the cause, treatment, and ultimately the cure for multiple sclerosis, and also provides education, information, direct financial support and scholarships to individuals and families living with MS.

 Let's Move Forward Together.